 A few simple checks should be done directly before every start up to ensure the engine won’t rev up…

-- Check that the hand throttle finger lever returns to the stop position, pull it a few times to make sure it’s nice and free.
+- Check that the finger lever on your hand throttle returns to the stop position.
+Pull it a few times to make sure it’s not jammed, and that the cable is nice and free.

-- Check that the cruise control knob isn’t engaged and fully unwind it.
+- Check that the cruise control knob is loosened, and fully unwind it.
 (SEE THIS IMAGE)

-- As you’re pulling the throttle lever, watch the carburettor.
+- While you’re pulling the throttle lever, watch the carburettor.
 Make sure the lever is returning to the closed position.
-You can also listen to hear the throttle slide/butterfly snapping shut inside the carb.
+You can also listen for a clicking sound as you release the throttle, this is the throttle slide/butterfly snapping shut inside the carb.

-- Make sure all of this happens with a fast but smooth motion.
+- All of this should happen with a fast, but smooth motion.

 - Call out “CLEAR PROP” to let everybody around you know that you’re going to start your engine.
 This warning will be recognised by everybody.

 Starting the engine on your back

-The safest way to start your paramotor is while you are strapped into it.
-Sometimes pulling the starter over your shoulder can be difficult on larger/higher compression engines.
-If there is anybody else around that can help you, then it’s best to get them to pull it while you remain strapped in.
+The best way to avoid a prop strike, and the safest way to start a paramotor, is to start it while you are strapped into it.
+It can be extremely difficult to pull the cord on larger/higher compression engines while you’re strapped in.
+If there’s anybody else around that can help you, it’s always best to get them to pull it while you remain strapped in.

 Starting the engine on the ground

 I strongly advise against starting non-clutched engines on the ground.
-Clutched engines should only be started on the ground if all of your checks have been completed successfully.
-You will also need to install a safety strap to the propeller before starting the engine.
-You can’t buy these straps so you will need to make one, I will explain how to do this in a separate article.
+Clutched paramotor engines should only be started on the ground if all of your checks have been completed successfully.
+It’s also recommended that you install a safety strap to the propeller before starting the engine.
+You can’t buy these straps, so you will need to make one.
+I will explain how to do this in a separate article.
 (Safety straps are covered in my book that you can get here).